 In a completed open-label Phase 1 clinical trial conducted at UCSF, VY-AADC01 was delivered directly to the putamen of Parkinson's disease patients.
 The primary endpoints of this trial were safety and tolerability of VY-AADC01.
 These endpoints were met as VY-AADC01 was well-tolerated and no treatment related SAEs were reported.
 Furthermore, pharmacologic activity of VY-AADC01 was observed.
-This trial was completed prior to our involvement in the program, but used a clinical candidate that is currently being used in the ongoing Phase 1b clinical trial.
-We believe that this clinical candidate will be found to be substantially similar to VY-AADC01.
-We are currently evaluating whether to use the same vector construct used in the Phase 1 clinical trial and ongoing Phase 1b clinical trial, or to use a slightly modified vector construct.
+This trial was completed prior to our involvement in the program, but used a version of VY-AADC01 that is also currently being used in the ongoing Phase 1b clinical trial.
+We are currently evaluating whether to use the same version of VY-AADC01 used in the ongoing Phase 1b clinical trials, or to use a slightly modified version of VY-AADC01, which we believe will be found to be substantially similar to the version of VY-AADC01 being used in the ongoing Phase 1b trial.
+Based on our discussions with the FDA, we believe that we have a good understanding of what preclinical studies we will need to demonstrate comparability between the current version and the modified version of VY-AADC01.